 Unsupervised learning is where the training data given does not include any desired outputs at all.

 Reinforced learning is the hardest form of machine learning and involves giving rewards from a sequence of actions.
 This is by a long way the most ambitious type of machine learning.

 To get a machine to learn we also need to give them an algorithm to work with.
-There are a multitude of ways to achieve machine learning using algorithms such as deep learning, decision trees, neural networks, and K-means clustering.
+There is a multitude of ways to achieve machine learning using algorithms such as deep learning, decision trees, neural networks, and K-means clustering.